Skip to content

 A herringbone dining table deserves the right environment.
 Recommendations:

-• Chairs: choose chairs that don't overpower the tabletop.
-Transparent acrylic chairs fully showcase the pattern.
+• Chairs: choose chairs that do not overpower the tabletop.
+Transparent acrylic chairs fully reveal the pattern.
 Leather or fabric chairs in natural or cognac are warm and complementary.

 • Pendant lamp: a round or oval pendant lamp above the center of the table reinforces the symmetry of the herringbone pattern.

-• Floor: on a herringbone floor (the same style), the herringbone table acts as an echo.
-On a uniform floor, the tabletop is even more of a focal point.
+• Floor: on a herringbone floor (same style), the herringbone table acts as an echo.
+On a plain floor, the tabletop is even more of an eye-catcher.

 Maintenance of a Herringbone Oak Dining Table